iiasa/Condor_run_R/configuring.md

 Default value: `0`

 Number of times to auto-release (retry) held (failed) jobs before giving up.
-This allows your jobs to recover from transient errors such as a network outage or an execute point going down or running out of disk or memory.
-Released jobs may be rescheduled on a different execute point.
+This allows your jobs to recover from transient errors such as a network outage or an execution point going down or running out of disk or memory.
+Released jobs may be rescheduled on a different execution point.
 When the re-tries have run out, your jobs will remain in the held state.
 Then the error is likely not transient and requires some analysis as described [here](troubleshooting.md#jobs-do-not-run-but-instead-go-on-hold).

 Use `0` (no retries) until you have [tested your workload](#first-test-your-workload-and-configuration) and know that your jobs are unlikely to fail on account of an intrinsic instead of a transient error.